denoland/celld/docs/roadmap.md

 CURRENTLY IN PROGRESS

-- **Problem:** Rooms cannot schedule tasks to run at a specific time in the future, limiting workflow and agent capabilities.
+- **Problem:** Cells cannot schedule tasks to run at a specific time in the future, limiting workflow and agent capabilities.
-- **Goal:** Implement a Durable Objects-inspired Alarms API allowing rooms to set, delete, and handle time-based alarms, using best-effort dispatch semantics.
+- **Goal:** Implement a Durable Objects-inspired Alarms API allowing cells to set, delete, and handle time-based alarms, using best-effort dispatch semantics.
 - **Depends On:** Phase 5 (Internal Control Plane for RPCs).
 - **Tasks:** See detailed `roadmap-phase6.md`.
-- **Outcome:** Rooms can reliably schedule `onAlarm` handler execution for future timestamps, enabling time-based workflows even for dormant rooms.
+- **Outcome:** Cells can reliably schedule `onAlarm` handler execution for future timestamps, enabling time-based workflows even for dormant cells.

 ### Phase 7: Developer Experience & Advanced Demos